linux4life798/owon-hds200-capture/driver/LIBUSB_COMPATIBILITY.md

 ## For Users

-Please file a bug with software maintainer and point them to this document to correct the behavior in code.
+Please file a bug with the software maintainer and point them to this document to correct the behavior in code.
 In the meantime, here are some workarounds:

 <details>
 <summary>Simple</summary>